Accomplished, mature, experienced

 Excellent teacher, mathematics and computer science.
 Served three years as Departmant Chairman (department of 15).

 Went sailing.
 Blue-water adventures, including single-handed ocean crossings.

 First job after quitting teaching career, employed by NASA contractor Technology Development Corporation.
-Began on assignment working on NASA computational fluid dynamics codes for Illiac-IV supercomputer under direction of the late
+Began on assignment developing computational fluid dynamics codes for Illiac-IV supercomputer under direction of the late

 .
 This evolved into assignment to the evalutation team for NASA’s first acquistion of a commercially produced supercomputer.
 This was a one-year project in which I ported various NASA CFD codes to three different parallel architectures for benchmarking the competitors.
 This led to authoring and publishing